mnieber/dodo-commands/doc/how-it-works.rst

 How the Dodo Commands system works
 **********************************

 After following the :ref:`installation` steps, you can create new projects in the projects directory and work with them.
+We'll explain how it works the long and clunky way, and then how the same can be done faster.

 Creating a project
 ==================